bahmutov/pre-git/README.md

 Before the commit, we check if there are any untracked files.
 A commit does not continue if there are any.
-Please `git ignore` or delete unnecessary files before `git commit` to ensure clean tests.
+Please `git ignore` or delete unnecessary files before running the `git commit` commanf to ensure clean tests.
+I every case where I forgot to add files to the repo, this was by accident and caused breaking tests.

 ## Details